-20. Verify that you are restoring the correct partition or partitions.
+- 20. Verify that you are restoring the correct partition or partitions.
 Click Proceed.

-- 21. When a "The data was successfully restored" message appears, click OK. - 22.
+The Operation Progress page opens and displays progress. - 21.
+When a "The data was successfully restored" message appears, click OK. - 22.
 Click Operations | Exit to exit the Acronis True Image program.